 Pets can be fixed as early as 4 months old.
 Talk to your veterinarian to determine the best time to spay or neuter your pet.

-In an effort to maintain unwanted pet populations, the Watauga Humane Society SNIPS (Spay/Neuter Is a Positive Solution) program helps raise necessary funds in order to facilitate low cost spay/neuter surgeries for public animals of Watauga and Ashe County residents.
+In an effort to reduce unwanted pet populations, the Watauga Humane Society SNIPS (Spay/Neuter Is a Positive Solution) spay/neuter program raises the necessary funds in order to facilitate low cost spay/neuter surgeries for community animals of Watauga and Ashe County residents.
 These dedicated volunteers also help educate the community through outreach events to help reduce animal intake and euthanasia numbers.

 Altering Our Community - One Pet at a Time